Introduction To Servo Motors

 Well, if you had a servo arm that was one inch long on your servo, it would be able to produce 50 ounces of pull or push force at the end of the servo arm before stalling.
 What do you think the force would be if you had a 1/2 inch servo arm?
 Yup, 100 ounces of force.
 How about a 2-inch arm, 25 ounces of force - easy, huh?

-PWM (hobby servos) vs. Serial (bi-directional) Servos
+PWM (hobby servos) vs. Serial (Smart) Servos

 The most common servos in robotics are three-wire PWM Hobby Style (power, GND, PWM signal).
 These servos have been around for decades and are the most cost-effective solution.
 The shortcoming of these servo types is they have only one direction of communication from EZB to the servo.
 This means the servo only knows its position when instructed to move.
 When these servos are first initialized, they will jump from whatever position is currently into the specified position.
 It will not transition slowly during initialization because it does not know the starting position before initialization.
 When robots use these servos, they will jump and sometimes cause damage preparation is not considered.
 The solution to avoid jumping is to manually move the robot joints into a position close to the initialization position so the servos don't jump.
-This is more effort than using bi-direction servos, which will report their position to the software.
+This is more effort than using Smart Servos, which will report their position to the software.

 When a robot is powered on, it is recommended to create an initialization script launched from the connection control.
 The initialization script will accommodate the type of servos being used.
 If the servos are PWM style, it is recommended to move the robot joints before executing the initialization script manually.
-With a bi-directional serial servo, you can query the position.
+With a smart serial servo, you can query the position.
 Therefore ARC will know the position, and your script can calmly move the servos into a pre-defined position.

 ARC Servo Skills